trunions/web_project_4/README.md

  11/09/2020: I made my page reactive to the width of the page.
 The layout should now not break as the page is made smaller.
 I also fixed some margins in the pop up page and profile block.

+ 11/10/2020: I cleaned up my code further and fixed some layout breaks on certain screen widths.

-* Thank you to whoever reviews my code!
+* Thank you Marina Lukianova for reviewing my project!
+You were very helpful!